coracle-social/coracle/README.md

   - Put user detail in a modal?
   - ReplaceState for settings modals?
 - [ ] Mentions are sorta weird, usually mention self
-- [ ] Alerts are not showing likes, just generally screwy.
-Maybe because I threadify before adding to the db?
 - [ ] Change network tab to list relays the user is connected to
 - [ ] Sync mentions box and in-reply mentions
 - [ ] Add petnames for channels